Reblexis/rubik-solver/README.md

 ```

 ### Statistics
-If you want to reproduce statistics experiments you have to build the project first by running:
+If you want to reproduce the statistics experiments you have to build the project first by running:

 ```
 cabal build